 This is the fully enclosed, partialy walled garden.
 A lovely sheltered and totally private spot for a picnic or morning coffee and a treat from the farm shop.

-The truly comfortable living room with its wood burning stove is at the heart of this lovingly presented cottage.
+The truly comfortable sitting-room with its wood burning stove is at the heart of this lovingly presented cottage.

 The Manor House gardens are a delight and all guests are warmly welcomed to explore.
-They include the tennis court and the barbeque barn which are for you to enjoy too.
+They include the tennis court and the barbecue barn which are for you to enjoy too.